What is equity in business, and why does it matter?

 On a business or company balance sheet, equity is shown as the value of assets and stock plus profits (after any distribution to shareholders/owners) less the business liabilities.

-It is possible to calculate the business value of your company by using an established formula or business value) that takes into account both tangible and intangible assets.
+It is possible to calculate the business value of your company by using an established formula or business value) that considers both tangible and intangible assets.
 Tangible assets include all physical assets like real estate, cars, machinery etc., while intangible assets include trademarks, patents, copyrights, data etc.

 Owning a business comes with many benefits.
-Of the major benefits of owning a small business are the freedom and flexibility it can provide to an individual.
-The opportunity to get funding from different types of lenders, and for people to live out their passion by making money from something they enjoy doing.
+Among the major benefits of owning a small business are the freedom and flexibility it can provide to an individual.
+Additionally, other benefits are the opportunity to get funding from different types of lenders, and for people to live out their passion by making money from something they enjoy doing.

 What are tangible and intangible assets?